its4l3x/its4l3x/README.md

 I'm a Programmer for TypeScript, JavaScript and C#.
 Mainly Backend Applications I'm also Project Leader of Cloud Infrastructure especially for Azure Infrastructure.

-Additionally i'm doing a lot of Light and Sound for Partys & more.
+Additionally i'm doing a lot of Light and Sound for many Events & more.
 I'm also doing Freelancing.
 So if you are interessted- hit me up!